 Explore the CIPD's collected perspective on the key issues impacting work, including recommendations, supporting evidence and links to resources for policymakers and employers

-With median pay still lower than it was in 2008, employers who pay the voluntary Living Wage have reported a range of business benefits, from enhanced reputations and labour relations to improved commitment and motivation.
+Everyone needs and deserves the right to earn a wage they can live on, and it’s in employers’ interests to ensure their staff are paid fairly and sufficiently.
+Employers who pay the UK’s voluntary Real Living Wage have reported a range of business benefits – from enhanced reputations and labour relations to improved commitment and motivation.

 Actions for Government

-- Work with employers and the financial services industry to improve financial awareness among employees.
+- Help improve financial wellbeing, by embedding financial literacy in schools, further education, higher education and apprenticeships and working with employers and the financial services industry to improve financial awareness among employees.

 Recommendations for employers